letizia-dachille/scientific-computing-projects-msc/README.md

 # Scientific Computing Projects
-Collection of projects for Scientific Computing exam at University of Trento - Language: English. <br><br>
+Collection of projects for Scientific Computing exam at University of Trento - Language: English. <br>

 Titles:
 - <em>Analysis of admissible strings</em>